mateussouzaweb/kvm-qemu-virtualization-guide/Docs/08 - MacOS Virtualization.md

 **QEMU:**

-- MacOS requires additional extra parameters to work.
+- Virtual machines with MacOS requires additional extra parameters to work.
 Consult how to use MacOS in KVM to learn more.
 - Don't forget to include the QEMU XML namespace on top of the file to allow the usage of extra parameters.

 **CPU:**

 - If you have an AMD CPU, don't worry, it will work.
 However, nested virtualization on AMD CPUs is not possible (this will limit development environments in some cases).
-- If your CPU is a Mac compatible Intel chip, change ``Haswell`` to ``host`` on the XML settings.
+- If your CPU is a Mac compatible Intel chip, change ``Haswell-noTSX`` to ``host`` on the XML settings.

 **Graphics:**

-- GPU passthrough will not work on recent Nvidia graphic cards, forget it and buy a compatible AMD GPU.
 - If you will passthrough any graphic card, just don't forget to remove the default video interface.
-Also make sure the gfx and audio devices are in the same bus (like ``0x01``) but in different function (``0x00`` and ``0x01``).
+Also make sure the *gfx* and *audio* devices are in the same bus (like ``0x01``) but in different function (``0x00`` and ``0x01``).
+- GPU passthrough will not work on Nvidia graphic cards - forget it and buy a compatible AMD GPU.
-- Also, some AMD GPUs need to set ``agdpmod=pikera`` in the ``config.plist`` of OpenCore, at NVRAM boot-args section.
-See below a few options of how to edit OpenCore.
+- Some AMD GPUs need to set ``agdpmod=pikera`` in the ``config.plist`` of OpenCore, at "*NVRAM boot-args*" section - see below how to edit OpenCore from CLI if you need.
+- Non-compatible RDNA 2 GPUs can be enable with [NootRx](https://github.com/ChefKissInc/NootRX).
+If you need this kext, do not append ``agdpmod=pikera`` in the ``config.plist`` and disable ``WhateverGreen`` kext.
+- When doing GPU passthrough, boot can take a few minutes to finish - please be patient, it will work.

 **Network:**

-- Network interface model type must be ``vmxnet3``.
+- Network interface model type must be ``vmxnet3`` because this is the only model compatible with MacOS.
 - Make sure the address is in bus ``0x0`` and slot ``0x0y`` (y is numeric).
 - These settings will solve any issues that you can have on the installation process, built-in NIC, Apple Store and iCloud.

 **Audio:**

-- If you will passthrough onboard audio, make sure you put it in bus ``0x00`` and slot ``0x0y`` (y is numeric) as this is necessary to make AppleALC recognize its audio device.
+- If you will passthrough onboard audio, make sure you put it in bus ``0x00`` and slot ``0x0y`` (y is numeric) as this is necessary to make ``AppleALC`` recognize its audio device.

 **USB:**

 - Live USB passthrough is not possible.
 You need to attach the USB device and then restart the VM to work.
-- Attached USB keyboard at start may not work on OpenCore boot menu.
-To solve this, you must passthrough the USB Controller device.
+- Attached USB keyboard may not work on OpenCore boot menu.
 - USB passthrough of USB 3.X devices may not work on MacOS.
+- To avoid all of these issues, you should passthrough the entire USB Controller device to MacOS via PCI-e.

 **Boot:**

-- If the keyboard does not work on OpenCore boot menu, you can use the Console to select the boot entry.
-Just enter the Console and press the arrow key to select the disk entry (no need to attach VNC graphics for it).
+- If the keyboard does not work on OpenCore boot menu, you can use the console connection to select the boot entry.
+Just enter the console with ``virsh console macos`` and press the arrow key to select the disk entry (no need to attach VNC graphics for it).
 - If the default boot entry is on the recovery image, you can change it by selecting the MacOS volume and hitting ``CTRL`` + ``Enter`` to set this as the default boot entry.
 The change will be reflected in the next boot.

 **OpenCore Settings:**

 - This is just a list of few options to tweak that may be useful to you.
-- Update ``boot-args`` to add AMD GPU support with the following extra text: ``agdpmod=pikera``.
+- Update ``boot-args`` to add AMD GPU support with the following extra text when necessary: ``agdpmod=pikera``.
 - Update ``AllowSetDefault`` to allow selecting a default entry with ``CTRL`` + ``Enter``.
 - Update ``Timeout`` to ``10`` in order to reduce boot timeout to 10s.
 - Update ``Resolution`` to `Max` in order to enable max resolution.